Border control: Biosecurity

 In the past, quarantine measures were implemented by European countries in order to curtail the Bubonic Plague and Cholera.
-In the British Isles, for example, the Quarantine Act 1710 (9 Ann.) established maritime quarantine policies in an era in which strict border control measures as a whole were yet to become mainstream.
+In the British Isles, for example, the Quarantine Act 1710 (9 Ann. c.
+2) established maritime quarantine policies in an era in which strict border control measures as a whole were yet to become mainstream.
 The first act was called for due to fears that the plague might be imported from Poland and the Baltic states.
-The second act of 1721 was due to the prevalence of the plague at Marseille and other places in Provence, France.
+A second act of Parliamemt, the Quarantine Act 1721 (8 Geo.
+1. c.
+10), was due to the prevalence of the plague at Marseille and other places in Provence, France.
 It was renewed in 1733 after a new outbreak in continental Europe, and again in 1743, due to an epidemic in Messina.
-In 1752 a rigorous quarantine clause was introduced into an act regulating trade with the Levant, and various arbitrary orders were issued during the next twenty years to meet the supposed danger of infection from the Baltic states.
-Although no plague cases ever came to England during that period, the restrictions on traffic became more stringent, and in 1788 a very strict Quarantine Act was passed, with provisions affecting cargoes in particular.
+A rigorous quarantine clause was introduced into the Levant Act 1752 an act regulating trade with the Levant, and various arbitrary orders were issued during the next twenty years to meet the supposed danger of infection from the Baltic states.
+Although no plague cases ever came to England during that period, the restrictions on traffic became more stringent, and a very strict Quarantine and Customs Act 1788 (28 Geo.
+3. c.
+34) was passed, with provisions affecting cargoes in particular.
 The act was revised in 1801 and 1805, and in 1823–24 an elaborate inquiry was followed by an act making quarantine only at the discretion of the Privy Council, which recognised yellow fever or other highly infectious diseases as calling for quarantine, along with plague.
 The threat of cholera in 1831 was the last occasion in England of the use of quarantine restrictions.
 Cholera affected every country in Europe despite all efforts to keep it out.
 When cholera returned to England in 1849, 1853 and 1865–66, no attempt was made to seal the ports.
 In 1847 the privy council ordered all arrivals with a clean bill of health from the Black Sea and the Levant to be admitted, provided there had been no case of plague during the voyage and afterwards, the practice of quarantine was discontinued.